Portfolio Evaluations: First Tier Course (ENGL 3000/3001)

 The Portfolio Evaluation Process

 The portfolio is evaluated by a university committee made up of faculty from across the disciplines.
-Neither your 3000/3001 instructor or the Testing Office evaluates your portfolio and cannot tell the committee what score to give.
-Please direct any questions about your portfolio evaluation score to the Chair of the English Department.
+Neither your 3000/3001 instructor nor the Testing Office staff evaluates your portfolio; they cannot tell the committee what score your portfolio should receive.
+Please direct any questions about your portfolio evaluation score to the Composition Coordinator, Dr. Margaret Rustick, at firstname.lastname@example.org or (510) 885-3216.

 Your portfolio evaluation will result in one of the three following assessments: